nyanginator/wrtbwmon-remixed/README.md

 Notes
 =====
+* Touch events may or may not work depending on the specific browser and/or OS that you use.
+* Weeks are counted in ISO weeks, so each week begins on a Monday.
 * Make sure your USB drive is functioning properly.
 Failed read/writes to the drive will result in the script not working correctly.
-* The code is not as optimized as it could be, as this project was more of an exercise for me to explore scripting in the limited `ash` shell and play around with some of the possibilities of DD-WRT on my router.
+* The code is not very optimized because the `ash` shell can be quite limiting.
-* I have only tested the script on NETGEAR routers running DD-WRT on a network having no more than about 15-25 connected devices.
+* I have only tested the script on NETGEAR routers running DD-WRT on a network having about 15-25 connected devices.
 You may need to tweak settings according to your setup.

 Contact
 =======